google/error-prone/docs/bugpattern/javadoc/UnrecognisedJavadocTag.md

 ## Suppression

-Suppress by applying `@SuppressWarnings("UnrecognisedCodeBlock")` to the element being documented.
+Suppress by applying `@SuppressWarnings("UnrecognisedJavadocTag")` to the element being documented.